Qieyun

-The Qieyun (切韻) is a Chinese rhyme dictionary, published in 601 during the Sui dynasty.
+The Qieyun (切韻) is a Chinese rhyme dictionary that was published in 601 during the Sui dynasty.
 The book was a guide to proper reading of classical texts, using the fanqie method to indicate the pronunciation of Chinese characters.
 The Qieyun and later redactions, notably the Guangyun, are important documentary sources used in the reconstruction of historical Chinese phonology.

 History

 The book was created by Lu Fayan (Lu Fa-yen; 陸法言) in 601.
 The preface of the Qieyun describes how the plan of the book originated from a discussion with eight of his friends 20 years earlier at his home in Chang'an, the capital of Sui China.

 None of these scholars was originally from Chang'an; they were native speakers of differing dialects – five northern and three southern.
 According to Lu, Yan Zhitui (顏之推) and Xiao Gai (蕭該), both men originally from the south, were the most influential in setting up the norms on which the Qieyun was based.
 However, the dictionary was compiled by Lu alone, consulting several earlier dictionaries, none of which have survived.

 When classical Chinese poetry flowered during the Tang dynasty, the Qieyun became the authoritative source for literary pronunciations and it repeatedly underwent revisions and enlargements.
-It was annotated in 677 by Zhǎngsūn Nèyán (長孫訥言), revised and published in 706 by Wáng Renxu (王仁煦) as the Kanmiu Buque Qieyun (刊謬補缺切韻; "Corrected and supplemented Qieyun"), collated and republished in 751 by Sun Mian (孫愐) as the Tángyùn (唐韻; "Tang rimes"), and eventually incorporated into the still-extant Guangyun and Jiyun rime dictionaries from the Song dynasty.
+It was annotated in 677 by Zhǎngsūn Nèyán (長孫訥言), revised and published in 706 by Wáng Renxu (王仁煦) as the Kanmiu Buque Qieyun (刊謬補缺切韻; "Corrected and supplemented Qieyun"), collated and republished in 751 by Sun Mian (孫愐) as the Tángyùn (唐韻; "Tang rhymes"), and eventually incorporated into the still-extant Guangyun and Jiyun rhyme dictionaries from the Song dynasty.
 Although most of these Tang dictionary redactions were believed lost, some fragments were discovered among the Dunhuang manuscripts and manuscripts discovered at Turpan.

 The Qieyun reflected the enhanced phonological awareness that developed in China after the advent of Buddhism, which introduced the sophisticated Indian linguistics.
 The Buddhist Uyghur Kingdom of Qocho used a version of the Qieyun.

 During the Tang dynasty, several copyists were engaged in producing manuscripts to meet the great demand for revisions of the work.
 Particularly prized were copies of Wáng Rénxū's edition made in the early 9th century by Wú Cǎiluán (吳彩鸞), a woman famed for her calligraphy.
 One of these copies was acquired by Emperor Huizong (1100–1126), himself a keen calligrapher.
 It remained in the palace library until 1926, when part of the library followed the deposed emperor Puyi to Tianjin and then to Changchun, capital of the puppet state of Manchukuo.
 After the Japanese surrender in 1945, it passed to a book dealer in Changchun, and in 1947 two scholars discovered it in a book market in Liulichang, Beijing.

 Studies of this almost complete copy have been published by the Chinese linguists Dong Tonghe (1948 and 1952) and Li Rong (1956).